ebbanimer/Walking-Dead-Game/README.md

 controller, using the information from the user interaction in the view.
 How much responsibility should the controller bear?
 While the model shouldn't be aware of what is happening in the view, neither the view nor the model should be in charge of detecting collisions for this reason.
-Thus, the decision was to place this in the controller to manage these interactions, using Streams API to find matching coordinates.
-The key listener's activities were used to stop the game or raise the score, detect collisions, move the character's x- and y-coordinates, and determine if it was a win.
+Thus, the decision was to place this in the controller to manage these interactions, using Streams API to find matching coordinates, even though it might normally be more desirable to place Streams API in a model, as Streams API handles data.
+But in this situation, it was placed in the controller, do determine what operations should be done on the data.
+The key listener's activities were used to stop the game or raise the score, collisions, move the character's x- and y-coordinates, and determine if it was a win.

 It started to take on the form of the game that was intended at this stage.
 However, there were still some problems, and some functionalities and design principles were still not incorporated.
 Where should the zombie animation be placed?